AukeSteenman/ExpenseTrack/README.md

-# TodoList
+# Tracking of expenses

-Todo list I made in svelte and express
+A Svelte + Express app which tracks expeses in a nice and neat way.